As March for Life kicks off, pro-life women are fighting to redefine female 'empowerment'

 PLANNED PARENTHOOD REPORTS RECORD-HIGH ABORTIONS, TAXPAYER FUNDING AMID BATTLES WITH REPUBLICANS

 Contemporary feminism, these women contend, denigrates their sex by aiming for "sameness" rather than equality with men, a way of “placating the patriarchy,” according to Herndon-De la Rosa.
-For that reason, EWTN anchor Catherine Hadro told Fox News she didn’t think it was “intellectually honest” for some feminists to call themselves “pro-woman.”
+For that reason, EWTN anchor Catherine Hadro told Fox News she didn’t think it was “intellectually honest” for "pro-abortion feminists" to call themselves “pro-woman.”

 Pro-choice advocates have engaged in attempts to normalize the procedure through activities like the “shout your abortion” campaign -- a sharp contrast to the “safe, legal, and rare” motto of the 1990s.
 Planned Parenthood also made plain its view of abortion when its latest annual report asserted that “walking into our health centers is an act of empowerment.”